What Is the Best Binding Setup for Me

 If you are an expert, only then you can handle the sudden switches.
 If you are a newbie and you don’t set your stance centered on the board, with both front and back foot angled the same, be prepared to eat pollution-flavored popsicle – mighty snow.

-My advice to powder board lovers is to pair their directional shape and flex boards with a setback stance because keeping the board afloat is critical.
+My advice to snowboarding for powder riding lovers is to pair their directional shape and flex boards with a setback stance because keeping the board afloat is critical.
 More nose than tail buddies!

 Believe me, it is safe to heavily angle your front binding while leaving the back binding perpendicular to the board or slightly angled.
 This way, you can carve the snow all you want without missing a tooth.